 Before starting with building the Ham radio, you need to first get a receiver on deck.
 A receiver acts like a scanner that lets users scan and locate different radio signals and frequencies.

-A lot of modern receivers also come with a module that acts as a type of memory storage which lets users store their preferred frequencies of choice.
+Many modern receivers also come with a module that acts as a type of memory storage that lets users store their preferred frequencies of choice.

 Transceivers are simply devices that act as both receivers and transmitters all at the same time.
-Although it is an optional tool when trying to design your ham radio, it can come in handy to give you a more upscale performance.
+Although it is an optional tool when designing your ham radio, it can come in handy to give you a more upscale performance.

-Transceivers usually come having two meters and one band for small ham operators, but you can always get a more advanced multi-band type that offers you much stronger connection power.
+Transceivers usually have two meters and one band for small ham operators, but you can always get a more advanced multi-band type that offers you much stronger connection power.